hftf/roirpt/README.md

-There is no systematic capability available for rich, well-structured dictionary data with annotations, tags, or metadata holding explanatory comments, multiple categories (such as domain or context of use), interlinking cross-references, creation/modification dates, usage or misstroke statistics, review or conflict status, preferred/prescribed outlines, or any other elaborating information or methodology.
+There is no systematic capability available for rich, well-structured dictionary data with annotations, tags, or metadata holding explanatory comments, part of speech, multiple categories (such as domain or context of use), interlinking cross-references, creation/modification dates, usage or misstroke statistics, review or conflict status, preferred/prescribed outlines, or any other elaborating information or methodology.
 There is no preprocessor or advanced abstraction to factor common entries in terms of other entries,